larkintuckerllc/techskills-introtowebpack/lessons/techskills-introtowebpack-1-a_big_word_transilation.md

 ----------------------------------

-filename: techskills-introtowebpack-1-the_big_idea
+filename: techskills-introtowebpack-1-a_big_word_transpilation

-title: The Big Idea
+title: A Big Word, Transpilation

 subtitle: Intro to webpack